jinzurei/IAmTheFool/README.md

 # I Am the Fool 🎭

-A personal experiment in code and control — built from the ground up in **Python** and **Pygame**.
+A solo development project built from the ground up in **Python** and **Pygame** — an experiment in architecture, motion, and control.
-This project isn’t just a game; it’s a mirror of process, failure, and the art of precision.
+This isn’t just a game; it’s a technical reflection on precision, process, and the discipline of design.

-> "This is me versus me — the architect and the fool, both fighting to evolve."
+> “This is me versus me — the architect and the fool, both fighting to evolve.”

 ---